Independence Day Preparations In Full Swing - UrduPoint

 Independence Day Preparations In Full Swing

-On the special instructions of the Director General (DG), Rawalpindi Development Authority (RDA), Kinza Murtaza, preparations for the 14th August 2025 Independence Day celebrations are in full swing

-RAWALPINDI, (UrduPoint / Pakistan Point News - 8th Aug, 2025) On the special instructions of the Director General (DG), Rawalpindi Development Authority (RDA), Kinza Murtaza, preparations for the 14th August 2025 Independence Day celebrations are in full swing.
+SARGODHA, (UrduPoint / Pakistan Point News - 10th Aug, 2025) Preparations for Independence Day celebrations are in full swing

-The RDA office and Murree Road have been beautifully decorated with national flags, electric lights and banners, reflecting a deep sense of patriotism and love for the country.

-A festive atmosphere prevails in Rawalpindi as the RDA’s dedicated team continues decorating Murree Road and other key locations across the city to create a bright, cheerful, and welcoming environment for citizens to enjoy the spirit of independence.

 Recent Stories